Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A market for buying and selling goods or commodities for delivery at a later time.
 **Sentence:** Futures markets can help farmers lock in prices and protect against price volatility.
 **Conversation:**
-A – How do farmers protect themselves from market fluctuations?
+A – How do farmers protect themselves from market fluctuations
 B – They use futures markets to secure prices ahead of time.

 ---